fifonik/FFMetrics/README.md

 ## Limitations
+- No MSE
-- No MSE.
-No libvmaf's PSNR & SSIM (ffmpeg can calculate PSNR & SSIM in two different ways and values that you can get using different methods are not exactly the same)
+- No libvmaf's PSNR & SSIM (ffmpeg can calculate PSNR & SSIM in two different ways and values that you can get using different methods are not exactly the same)
 - You have to be careful and supply video files in the same colour range or with correct meta with the colour range.
-Otherwise ffmpeg.exe could make incorrect transformation and give you too low results ([more details](https://www.vegascreativesoftware.info/us/forum/magicyuv-2-20-released--117638/?page=3#ca772279)).
-I'm planning to improve the program to prevent/minimize this happen.
+Otherwise ffmpeg.exe could make incorrect transformation and give you incorrect results ([more details](https://www.vegascreativesoftware.info/us/forum/magicyuv-2-20-released--117638/?page=3#ca772279)).
+I do have plans to improve the program to prevent/minimize this happen.